erinengle2024/nosql-challenge/README.md

-# nosql-challenge
+# Nosql-challenge

 Welcome to my submission for the NoSQL Challenge in module 12 of the Data Analytics bootcamp.
-This project was completed as part of the curriculum to showcase my proficiency in
+This project was completed as part of the curriculum to showcase my proficiency in MongoDB and the Pymongo Python library.

 # Challenge Description
+This assignment involves querying a database of food establishment data to extract specific information using MongoDB queries.
+Tasks include finding establishments with certain hygiene scores, sorting and filtering results based on location and rating values, and converting the query results into Pandas DataFrames for further analysis.
+Each task is designed to demonstrate proficiency in querying MongoDB databases and processing query results using Python.

 ![image](https://github.com/erinengle2024/nosql-challenge/assets/158017994/d0c7fbd8-e691-436e-8693-9f38d7bf08e6)
 ![image](https://github.com/erinengle2024/nosql-challenge/assets/158017994/3fb61f5e-da39-48dc-a65f-d2bd297fdd62)